 Companies in this sector especially have an enormous capacity to drive change through their entire value chain but what is missing is a recipe for business to act on the clearly defined targets (set-out by the EAT Lancet Commission and global agendas like the SDGs).
 WBA’s Food and Agriculture Benchmark will be the first of its kind to rank companies across the entirety of the food system from farm to fork by their impact.
 This week we are launching the publication of our scoping report at the EAT Stockholm Food Forum.
 In our scope we identify the 300 keystone actors for inclusion in the benchmark.

 To get the change we want to see in this food transformation we need your help.
 We welcome your feedback on the proposed scope of industries and companies and your organisation’s support through the development of the Food and Agriculture Benchmark.
-Please email your feedback to Nathan Cable or Carla Hommes.
+Please email your feedback to Nathan Cable or Carla Hommes before the end of October 2019.

 Aviva is one of the world’s largest insurance and asset management companies, its history tracing back more than 300 years.
 It has operations in 16 markets around the world, but through its investment portfolio, Aviva’s reach extends to a broader and larger group of consumers.
 The company is a LEAD member of the Global Compact; a founding member of both the UN Principles of Responsible Investment and the UN Sustainable Stock Exchange Initiative.
 It is also a frontrunner in responsible investments, using its influence to support more sustainable business and ultimately a more sustainable economy and society.
 Aviva is an active contributor and user of different corporate sustainability benchmarks, including a founding member of the Corporate Human Rights Benchmark.
 Aviva’s CEO Mark Wilson is a member of the Business and Sustainable Development Commission (BSDC) and is personally committed to driving forward the sustainable development agenda and the creation of the WBA.